makuznet/11_4-k8-yandex-terraform-ansible/README.md

     master   Ready    control-plane,master   7h11m   v1.21.1
     worker   Ready    <none>                 7h9m    v1.21.1
     ```
-    - as Yandex.Cloud VPSes, both master and worker, have got only private ip eth interfaces that are used by a K8 cluster, so the third VPS serving as openvpn server is created to allow your local PC become a part of this private subnet and run K8 Dashboard.
+    - as Yandex.Cloud VPSes, both master and worker, have got only private ip eth interface that are used by a K8 cluster, so the third VPS serving as openvpn server is created to allow your local PC become a part of this private subnet and run K8 Dashboard.
     - openvpn server was created [manually](https://cloud.yandex.ru/docs/solutions/routing/openvpn).
     - you can log in, but you won't see anything in Dashboard using existing K8 cluster tokens obtained by one of these commands:
     ```bash